 It certainly also helps to give students hands-on marching opportunities at a young age.
 Edward Otto, who is the band director at Downingtown West High School in Pennsylvania, began his marching band experience at the junior high level.
-After that he pursued not only marching, but also learned from mentors how to design programs, which lead him to a professional career creating 350 shows and directing bands in several high schools.
+After that, he not only pursued marching, but also learned from mentors how to design programs, which led him to a professional career creating 350 shows and directing bands in several high schools.

 Both Marcocci and Otto talk about how everything with marching starts with a vision and a plan.

 “On a sports team there is a lot of sitting on the bench.
 In the band, everyone is a starter, so you are as strong as your weakest link.” – Band Director Edward Otto

 Planning Marching Band Formations, Choreography & Music